ringwormGO-organization/Termi/CONTRIBUTING.md

 7. Some Windows application (compiled with MSVC using command line) use Linux executable.
 They are same for both platform.
 8. Package Manager has own folder.

-# Code organization (new)
-1. `Termi` for Windows directory contains Visual Studio solution.
-In `x64\Release` is `Programs` directory.
-2. There is code to compile binaries.
-3. To compile Windows installer, change path to your own and installer version update may late.
-4. Package Manager has own folder.
-5. GNU/Linux version have `Commands` and `bin` directory.
-It is same as in Windows version, just it is not in `Programs` directory.
-6. If you want add new command, create new `.cpp` file in `Commands` directory, add it to shell script or batch file and add it to `std::map` "database".

 # Coding sytle for Pull Requests
 ### Indentation and line width